phantasma-io/phantasmaphoenix-gitbook/developers/private-key-guideline.md

 **Cons:**
 - **Security risk:** if your storage is compromised, the key is exposed.
 - You are responsible for implementing secure storage and backup.
-- Not compatible with hardware wallets (e.g., Ledger) when they require secure signing.
+- Not compatible with hardware wallets (e.g., Ledger).

 ### **B. Wallet-controlled private key (via Phantasma Link)**
 - The private key is **never stored in your app**.